This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 What better way to start off your morning than with this antioxidant-rich protein smoothie?
 This delicious smoothie has multiple superfoods including mixed berries and chia seeds.

 It tastes great, is chock-full of nutrients, and acts as a decent source of protein.
+This is one of the best protein drinks for weight gain if you want something a bit more fruity.

 This recipe is a quick and easy way to re-energize after your workout.
 The fact that this recipe uses frozen, precut fruit makes it so convenient to throw together, and the graham crackers on top make a great garnish.
 The author wasn’t kidding, it really does taste like strawberry cheesecake!